VlabDevNITK/exp-dml-rst/experiment/aim.md

-To develop a comprehensive understanding of Readable Signal Strength Tone.
+To develop a comprehensive understanding of the readability, strength, and tone (for Morse code) of a received signal.